sanko/At.pm/README.md

 This method does not require an authenticated session.

-Returns a boolean value indicating whether an invite code is required, a list of available user domains, and links to the TOS and privacy policy.
+Returns a list of available user domains and, optionally, boolean values indicating whether an invite code and/or phone verification are required, and links to the TOS and privacy policy.

 ## `server_listAppPasswords( )`